-If you’re looking for a loyal, loving companion, Banjo just might be the one.
+If you’re looking for a sweet, loyal, loving companion, Banjo wants to live with you!